larpchronicles/rules/chronicles-rulebook.md

 ### Tier X

 #### Elixir of Energy
    >This potent elixir has been specially mixed with materials, that when brewed correctly are capable of drawing ambient Aether from the air and infusing it into the imbiber, restoring their resource pool.
 At time of creation, Mana, Stamina, or Agility is chosen.
 This will create an item tag for Elixir of Mana, Elixir of Stamina, or Elixir of Agility.
 Upon consumption, which takes a three count, the drinker restores 5 points to the chosen resource pool.
-This cannot be used to bring the user's resource pool above their maximum.
+This cannot be used to bring the character's resource pool above their maximum.
 #### Elixir of Invulnerability
 > This incredible feat of Alchemical creation, this golden elixir represents the pinnacle of mortal achievement.
 Upon imbibing, which takes a three count, the drinker is made INVULNERABLE for 20 seconds.
 However, the overwhelming power of the elixir renders them incapable of doing much else.
 For the duration, the drinker cannot speak, use any in-game skills, may not run, and must keep both hands linked with arms pointed down towards their feet.
 After the effect ends, the drinker may not benefit from another Elixir of Invulnerability until they complete a rest.
 This Elixir does not provide any protection from Aether abilities.
 This item is consumed on use.
 #### Elixir of Venom Spitting